Aadarsh-guru/NEXT-LMS-Platform/README.md

 # LMS Platform

-Welcome to our Learning Management System (LMS) platform!
+Welcome to Eduflex our Learning Management System (LMS) platform!
 This project is built with Next.js, Tailwind CSS, and TypeScript, providing a visually appealing, SEO-friendly, and secure environment for online learning.

 ## Features

 - Server-side rendering for improved performance and SEO
-- Integration with NextAuth and google based secure authentication
+- Integration with NextAuth and Google-based secure authentication
 - Utilizes Tailwind CSS for customizable and visually appealing design
 - PostgreSQL and Prisma for efficient data storage and management
 - AWS S3 for media storage and on-demand video streaming
 - Integration with Razorpay for seamless payment processing
 - Admin dashboard for easy management and customization
 - Custom video player for streaming with all rich features
-- Seperate video transcoding service
+- Separate video transcoding service
-- Nodemailer for handling bussiness emails.
+- AWS SES for handling business emails.
 - Shadcn-ui as Ui library

 ## Installation